sriemer/fix-linux-mouse/README.md

 PixArt mice with this HW issue are known from vendors Chicony, Dell, HP, Microsoft, PixArt, and Primax
 (?, [#11](https://github.com/sriemer/fix-linux-mouse/issues/11)).
 Please let me
-know if your mouse is affected.
+know if your mouse is affected as **issues often persist for years**.

+Even some Logitech mice have similar issues and Logitech was also active in the OEM mouse business.
+E.g. the Dell MS111-L is a Logitech mouse using this quirk (idProduct `0xc077`).

 ## USB mouse in virtual machines